pcraciunoiu/embrangler_pelican/content/posts/2016-12-20-belated-birthday-resolutions.md

 Mentally, I'm looking to:

 * Relax my mind and increase my focus
+	* Continue meditating regularly
+	* Practice focus-demanding activities (kiting, being totally present in a connection or an event)
+		* How can I do this more/measure?
 * Explore tantra and new sexual opportunities
+	* Increases focus as well.
+	* Practice patience.
+	* Better understanding of how to channel sexual energy.
 * Add spiritual elements to my meditations, perhaps do group meditations, share in energy together
+	* Feel shared energy and act to shape it.
+	* This may lead to becoming more extroverted.

 Phyiscally: